-I recently came across this verse.
+I recently came across this Bible verse:

 “They will be called oaks of righteousness, a planting of the Lord for the display of His splendor.”
 Isaiah 61:3

 At the beginning of its life, the oak spends most of its energy on root development.
-There is an initial root that is called the taproot.
+An initial root is called the taproot.
 It grows deep underground, looking for a dependable supply of moisture.

-Another thing we must do to help kid and families develop a strong “oak tree” kind of faith is to help them get connected to other believers.
-As the oak tree’s main root grows deeper, it also begins growing horizontal roots.
+Another important aspect of developing a strong “oak tree” kind of faith is helping kids and families connect with other believers.
+As the tree’s main root grows deeper, it also begins growing horizontal roots.